 - Group Policy change-based attack: This attack alters Group Policy and performs destructive acts, such as propagating the installation of ransomware to endpoints.
 Unfortunately, Group Policy changes do not create suspicious alerts.

-Limitations of SIEM and SOAR in AD protection
+SIEM and SOAR limitations in AD protection

 Logging and monitoring logs play a major role in threat detection, helping to secure and maintain your organization’s security standards.
 But because not all Active Directory attacks leave log trails, depending solely on a SIEM or SOAR solution to catch them can be a risky gamble.
 Therefore, organizations need to consider a product that can integrate with SIEM and monitor multiple data sources—instead of relying solely on domain controller–related event logs.